-The Trustee has determined the short fall limit to be 98%.
-In my opinion this does not need to be reviewed.
+The Trustee has determined the short fall limit to be 100%.
+In my opinion this can reasonably be left unchanged, although the Trustee could revise it to 99% following the change in investment strategy effective 17 July 2020.

 Minimum Benefits and Funding and Solvency Certificates (SPS160 23(e) and (f))